 Any kind of Digital Camera may be used for this course, a point-and-shoot camera, a classic DSLR Camera, or one of those neat new Mirrorless Cameras.
 It would be nice if your camera had a Manual Setting, but all-automatic Camera owners are welcome too.

 You will learn all about f/stops, ISO choices, shutter speeds, Depth Of Field, White Balance, the Bokeh effect and close-up macro photography with just a normal lens.

 And, during the last Class, we'll do some long time exposure experiments at night with light painting, and how to catch real lightning.

 Any classes you might happen to miss can be made up for free during any one of our following semesters.

-The Beginning Digital Photography Class will be offered again Tuesday, March 9th.
+The next Beginning Digital Photography Class of the New Year will start on Tuesday, March 8th.

 "Tiger Power" Photo: Jessi Keys